William Morris

 Late February days, and now, at last, might you have thought that winter’s woe was past so fair the sky was and so soft the air.

-March: Its motto, “Courage and strength in times of danger.”
+March: It’ s motto: “Courage and strength in times of danger.”

-Door Peter
+Door Pieter

 Mensenmens, zoon, echtgenoot, vader, opa.
 Spiritueel, echter niet religieus.
 Ik hou van golf, wandelen, lezen en de natuur in veel opzichten.
 Onderzoeker, nieuwsgierig, geen fan van de mainstream media (MSM).